QuickDevelopers/flutter_ymodem/README.md

 ## Getting Started

-The demo contains all the usage methods，Follow up update, pigeon
+The demo contains all the usage methods methodChannel or pigeon

 iOS has been tested.